RDG governance

 Articles of Association of Rail Delivery Group Ltd

-Under each Strategic Board are 'chartered groups' (previously known as Schemes and Groups).
+Under the Finance,Risk, Assurance and Compliance Committee (FRACC) are 'subcommittees’.
 These are generally made up of representatives from member organisations (i.e. train operators, owning groups, freight operators, Network Rail, Board members).
 In some cases, the groups may include representation from non-member organisations where there is value in having the expertise of certain external bodies represented on them.
+These senior subcommittees play a crucial role in supporting and delivering various schemes and services.
+Additionally, there are several subcommittees that operate under these senior subcommittees.

 Membership of the Executive Team